 When it comes to powerful drugs, it’s important to know more about their duration and elimination.
-Ketamine half-life is 2.5-4 hours, which means you’ll need 13.45-16.30 hours to eliminate the drug from your plasma.
+Ketamine half-life is 2.5-4 hours, which means onr’ll need 13.45-16.30 hours to eliminate the drug from the plasma.
 Interestingly enough, children need only around 11 hours to get clean from the drug.

 In general, most users need between 24 hours and a few days to clean their system from Ketamine.

 Like any other drug, the effects Ketamine has on people vary between individuals.
 Many factors influence the duration and elimination of the drug:

 - History of abuse

 As Ketamine is metabolized by the CYP3A4 isoenzyme within the liver and as this enzyme is regulated by the CYP3A4 gene, it’s interesting to mention that some genetic differences affect the elimination of the drug.